openEDI/documentation/ATB.md

 To inform electric and transportation sector analysis in the United States, each year NREL provides a robust set of modeling input assumptions for energy technologies, and a diverse set of potential electricity generation futures or modeling scenarios (Standard Scenarios).

-The ATB is a populated framework to identify technology-specific cost and performance paramters or other investment decision metrics across a range of fuel price conditions as well as site-specific conditions for electric generation technologies at present and with projections through 2050.
+The ATB is a populated framework to identify technology-specific cost and performance parameters or other investment decision metrics across a range of fuel price conditions as well as site-specific conditions for electric generation technologies at present and with projections through 2050.

 ## Model